fcdoc/doc/en/flashduty/integration_guide/alert_integration/nightingale_integration_guide.md

 ## FAQs
 ---

-|+| Why am I not receiving alerts in Flashduty?
+|+| Why have I not received any alerts in Flashduty?

     #### In Flashduty

     1. Check if the integration displays the **Latest Event Time**.
 If not, it indicates that Flashduty has not received the push; therefore, begin troubleshooting with the Nightingale component first.
-    2. If you are using a **shared integration**, first verify if you have set up **routing rules**.
+    2. If you are using a **Shared Integration**, first ensure you have set up **Routing Rules**.
 Without routing rules, the system will reject new pushes directly, as there is no collaboration space to handle your alerts.
-In such cases, configure the routing rules to your desired space.
+In such cases, simply configure the routing rules to your desired space.

     #### In Nightingale/Flashcat,